antoinevastel/free_proxy_checker/README.md

     const allProxies = await downloadAllProxies();

-    // Then, we can check the availability of the proxies we downloaded const proxyChecker = new ProxyChecker(allProxies, {
+    // Then, we can check the availability of the proxies we downloaded
+    // The verbose: true option enables you to see the testing progress and have a time estimate const proxyChecker = new ProxyChecker(allProxies, {
         concurrency: 25,
         timeout: 7500,